AlohiHQ/faxplus-python/docs/NumbersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **list_numbers**
-> NumberList list_numbers()
+> NumberList list_numbers(user_id)

-Get your numbers
+List phone numbers

-List all your purchased numbers
+List your purchased/assigned phone numbers.
+For corporate members all assigned numbers will be returned, while for the corporate admin, all purchased numbers

 ### Example
 ```python